Miltonly/Streets/Hanson Crescent

 Which schools serve Hanson Crescent?

-Public elementary draws to Sam Sherratt PS on the street itself; Catholic elementary to Our Lady of Fatima or St. Scholastica.
-Secondary catchment is Craig Kielburger SS for public and Bishop P.F.
+Public elementary draws to Sam Sherratt Public School, which is walkable from the street; Catholic elementary students attend Our Lady of Fatima or St. Scholastica.
+Secondary catchment is Craig Kielburger for public and Bishop P.F.
 Reding for Catholic.

 How far is Hanson Crescent from Toronto?